pramatias/rustbook/rustbook102gpt.md

 }
 ```

-To use this version of Summary, we only need to define summarize_author when we
-implement the trait on a type:
+Now, when we implement the Summary trait on our Tweet type, we only need to
+define the summarize_author method:

+Isn't that cool?
+The summarize method now takes advantage of the
+summarize_author method to provide a complete summary.
+It's like a dynamic duo,
+working together to give us the best of both worlds.
+We get the flexibility of
+implementing our own summarize_author method, while still having the convenience
+of a default implementation for summarize.

 ```rust
 impl Summary for Tweet {